-If you have a bookmark with letter mnemonics, press Shift+F11 and press the letter you need.
-IntelliJ IDEA returns you back to the editor and to the corresponding bookmark.
+To navigate to an existing bookmark with letter mnemonics, press Shift+F11 and then press a letter you need.
+IntelliJ IDEA returns you to the editor and to the corresponding bookmark.

-If you need to navigate to an existing bookmark with number mnemonics, press Ctrl and the bookmark's number.
+To navigate to an existing bookmark with number mnemonics, press Ctrl and the bookmark's number.

 Every created bookmark is reflected in the Favorites (Alt+2) tool window which you can also use for navigation to your bookmarks.

 You can navigate to the initial declaration of a symbol and symbol's type from its usage.